Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 In Utah, individuals can find another person’s criminal records due to GRAMA.
 The data in this search will include the person’s full name, gender, nationality, mugshot, physical descriptors, fingerprints, criminal offenses, and details of past warrants, arrests, convictions, and dispositions.

-Under the Utah Government Records Access and Management Act, individuals must receive responses to record requests within ten days.1
+Under the Utah Government Records Access & Management Act, individuals must receive responses to record requests within ten days.1

-Are All Criminal Records Publicly Viewable in Utah?
+How To View All Criminal Records in Utah

 Utah criminal history reports are considered public records and are maintained by local and state agencies.
 The Utah Department of Public Safety (DPS) is the overseer in charge of maintaining criminal history information locally gathered from sources such as the county clerk and sheriff’s office.